EXP-code/EXP-docs/intro/install.rst

    .. code-block:: bash

       $ sudo usermod -a -G docker $USER

 8. You will need to enter your Ubuntu password.
 9. Check that your username was added to the docker group by running

    .. code-block:: bash

       $ grep docker /etc/group

-10. You should get something like docker:x:1001:username, though the number may be different.
+10. You should get something like ``docker:x:1001:username``, though the number may be different.
 11. Run the command

    .. code-block:: bash

       $ newgrp docker

-   so that when you log in you’ll always be part of the docker group.
+   so that when you log in you will always be part of the ``docker`` group.

-12. Logout of the terminal tab and open up a new Ubuntu terminal.
+12. Logout of the terminal tab with ``logout`` and open up a new Ubuntu terminal.

 EXP Container Setup
 ^^^^^^^^^^^^^^^^^^^

-1. Download the expbox container script from https://github.com/EXP-code/EXP-container/blob/main/Docker/expbox and put it in the desired folder you want it to live in (or your working directory for EXP stuff).
-If you want to put it in part of the Ubuntu area, you can follow the instructions on how to access it `here <https://www.howtogeek.com/426749/how-to-access-your-linux-wsl-files-in-windows-10/>`_.
+1. Download the expbox container script from https://github.com/EXP-code/EXP-container/blob/main/Docker/expbox and put it in the desired folder you want it to live in (e.g., your working directory for EXP stuff).
+If you want to put it in part of the WSL/Ubuntu area, you can follow the instructions on how to access it `here <https://www.howtogeek.com/426749/how-to-access-your-linux-wsl-files-in-windows-10/>`_.

-2.Now, we need to get the EXP image.
+2. Now, we need to get the EXP image.
 In an Ubuntu terminal, pull the most updated image with the command:

    .. code-block:: bash

-       docker pull the9cat/exp
+      $ docker pull the9cat/exp

    Navigate to where you placed your expbox script.
-If you placed it in the WSL file area, you can cd to it like you are using a Linux machine.
+If you placed it in the WSL file area, you can navigate to it like you are using a Linux machine.
 More likely, though, you put it somewhere on your C: drive.
 You can navigate there via:

    .. code-block:: bash